vrscms/hellminer/README.md

 # Start up

 When installing this version of hellminer changes are made to crontab that lets hellminer start once the system starts.

+# Disclaimer

+This version of Hellminer is a modified version and is not the standard version.
+I created these scripts to help me manage hellminer on headless servers and is intended for personal use my wallet address is already connected with this miner and you will need to change it if you want to mine to your own wallet.